Skip to content

 Next up is guerrilla gardening.
 This one sounds exciting, and it definitely can be.
 It also has the potential to get in you in a bit of trouble, so be mindful of where you put your garden.

-Guerrilla gardening is putting a garden, unauthorized, on vacant public or private land.
-Some people do it as a form of protest for land rights and reform, and others do it to fix up the eyesores in their neighborhoods.
+Guerrilla gardening is the act of planting a garden unauthorized on vacant public or private land.
+Some people do it to protest land rights and reform, and others to fix up the eyesores in their neighborhoods.

-Depending on why you’re doing the gardening, you can do it at night when there are fewer eyes on you, or you can do it during the day to encourage your community to be a part of its beautification.
+Depending on your reason for the gardening, you can do it at night when there are fewer eyes on you or during the day to encourage your community to participate in its beautification.

-With guerrilla gardening, you can use some of the gardening tactics we’ve already talked about.
-You can do container gardening and attach containers to old signs and posts, or you can do lasagna gardening, so you don’t have to worry about preparing the soil.
+Guerrilla gardening involves using some of the gardening tactics we’ve already discussed.
+For example, you can do container gardening and attach containers to old signs and posts, or you can do lasagna gardening, which doesn’t require preparing the soil.

 The food grown in these gardens can be used for many things.
-You can keep them, give them to your friends, or you can continue to give back to your community by donating them to a local food bank or rescue mission.
+You can keep it, give it to your friends, or continue to give back to your community by donating it to a local food bank or rescue mission.

 Do It For The Kids